Reliquary-Tools/daedalus/README.md

 ## Direction

 The app is intentionally standalone for now.
 Shared RELIQUARY behavior such as licensing, update channels, app discovery, and Obelisk integration should later move into shared crates/packages.

+## Licence
+Copyright (c) 2026 Antoine / Seoloon.
+All rights reserved.

+You may not copy, modify, distribute, sublicense, or use this source code, in whole or in part, without explicit written permission.